igsr/gca_1000genomes_website/_faq/are-all-genotype-calls-current-release-vcf-files-bi-allelic.md

 ---
-title: "Are all the genotype calls in the current release VCF files bi-allelic?"
+title: "Are all the genotype calls in the 1000 Genomes Project current release VCF files bi-allelic?"
 faq_tags:
   - allele
   - bi-allelic